Skip to content

 8. Questioning

-The respondent has the right to be present at all meetings at which witnesses testify and may ask witnesses questions if they wish to do so.
+The student has the right to be present at all meetings at which witnesses testify and may ask witnesses questions if they wish to do so.
 The Hearing Board reserves the right to rule on the relevance of the questions.

 9. Access to Documents